robharper/snuffy/README.md

-Snuffle
+Snuffy
 -------

-Sniffing out the metrics.
+Sniffing out all the metrics.